Blog

 • NATE – North American Technical Excellence is to HVAC Technicians what ASE is to Automotive Techs.
 Their Homeowner page has savings calculators, definitions, technician locator, and much more.

-• – the homeowner-centered site run by the National Comfort Institute, or NCI.
+• myhomecomfort.com – the homeowner-centered site run by the National Comfort Institute, or NCI.
 Comfort, Safety, Energy and Health sections let you research and learn or find a certified tech.

 • DIY Shows – This can seem like a great first step; after all, you’ve been watching them for years.
 But keep in mind that most shows, or the networks they air on, have sponsorship deals and may be passing along marketing material as best practices.
-If you want to do some research in this area, This Old House, the grandaddy of home improvement shows, does an excellent job of keeping to impartial advice.
+If you want to do some research in this area, This Old House, the granddaddy of home improvement shows, does an excellent job of keeping to impartial advice.

 Impartial advice can not only help you determine what type of system or upgrade may be suitable for your home, but lead you to a certified contractor, help you calculate energy savings, and much more.
-If that leads you to consider zoning as a solution, we hope you’ll consider Arzel, and of course, don’t just take our word for it; check out our Google Reviews!
+If that leads you to consider zoning as a solution, we hope you’ll consider Arzel, and of course, don’t just take our word for it; check out our Google reviews!

 Recent Posts